 Business committees such as year book, finance and exhibits committees should consist of three council members.
-Expansion committees should consist of three or four members of the council, as the body may prefer.
-If desirable, expansion committees of one or more members may be appointed in each club to cooperate with the council committee.
-Such appointees unless already members of the council do not become so by virtue of their appointment.
-These four committees, not their personnel, should be listed in the standing rule on committees.
+These committees, not their personnel, should be listed in the standing rule on committees.
 This rule should also provide that business committees be appointed by the chairman of the council at the first meeting of the new council year.